liushaoxing321/dragonball/README.md

 [Clang Tidy](http://clang.llvm.org/extra/clang-tidy/) is a proof that libclangStaticAnalyzer is reusable through AST gate.

 So DragonBall is GCC Frontend -> GCC GIMPLE -> Clang AST -> Clang Analyzer Checker to static analysis Linux kernel and other [only for GCC](https://bugs.llvm.org/show_bug.cgi?id=22830) open source projects.

-DragonBall is based on dragonegg, so it needs to open source the related part, but I will close source GCC GIMPLE -> Clang AST and proprietary Checker.
+DragonBall is based on dragonegg, so it needs to open source the related part, for example: GCC GIMPLE -> Clang AST, but sorry that I will close source for some proprietary Checker.